Hartford Convention

 This convention discussed removing the three-fifths compromise and requiring a two-thirds majority in Congress for the admission of new states, declarations of war, and creating laws restricting trade.
 The Federalists also discussed their grievances with the Louisiana Purchase and the Embargo of 1807.
-However, weeks after the convention's end, news of Major General Andrew Jackson's overwhelming victory in New Orleans swept over the Northeast, discrediting and disgracing the Federalists, resulting in their elimination as a major national political force.
+However, weeks after the convention's end, news of Major General Andrew Jackson's overwhelming victory in New Orleans swept over the Northeast.
+This led to an increased sense of nationalism, and many thought the Federalists were traitors.
+As a result, this discredited and disgraced the Federalists, resulting in their elimination as a major national political force.

 The convention was controversial at the time, and many historians consider it a contributing factor to the downfall of the Federalist Party.
-There are many reasons for this, not least of which was the proposed idea of New England, the Federalists' main base, seceding from the union and creating a new country.
+There are many reasons for this, not least of which was the suggestion that the states of New England, the Federalists' main base, secede from the United States union and create a new country.

 Background

 American relations with Great Britain

 Under the administrations of George Washington and John Adams, vigorous trade with France was maintained while both administrations engaged in an undeclared war with France.
 With the resumption of the Napoleonic Wars at the same time that Thomas Jefferson assumed office, relations with both France and Great Britain deteriorated.
 Jefferson's goal was an expansion of free trade through Great Britain's lifting of trade restrictions placed against the United States.
 However, to pressure Britain into compliance, he adopted anti-foreign trade policies such as the Embargo Act of 1807 and the Non-Intercourse Act of 1809.
 These policies were very unpopular among Northeastern merchants and shippers.
 Jefferson's successor, President James Madison, and what was now called the Democratic-Republican Party, continued his policies.

 The opposing Federalist Party regained strength, especially in New England and New York; it collaborated with Lieutenant Governor DeWitt Clinton of New York City and supported him for president in 1812.